↑

 Season the tops of the cutlets with half of the salt, pepper, rosemary, and thyme.

-Cook for about 5-6 minutes, or until golden brown.
-Flip, re-cover, and cook an addition 3-4 minutes, or until the turkey is cooked through.
+Cook for about 4-5 minutes, or until golden brown.
+Flip, re-cover, and cook an additional 3-4 minutes, or until the turkey is cooked through.
+Turkey needs to reach 165°F on a meat thermometer inserted into the center of the thickest portion.

 Present!

 • Turkey cutlets are sometimes called turkey chops.
-You can also use a turkey loin and slice it into rounds, if you prefer.
+You can also use a turkey tenderloin and slice it into rounds, if you prefer.

-• If you are preparing side dishes, you might want to get them started first.
-This turkey recipe doesn’t take much time at all to cook.
+• If you are preparing side dishes, you may want to get them started first.
+This turkey recipe doesn’t take much time to prepare.

-• Store leftover turkey in an air-tight container in the refrigerator.
-Use within 3-4 days.
+• Store leftover turkey in an airtight container in the refrigerator.
+Consume within 3-4 days.

 FAQ’s

-• At what temperature is turkey done cooking?
-The internal temperature of turkey should reach 165°F in the center when measured with a food thermometer.
+The internal temperature of turkey needs to reach 165°F in the center of the thickest portion when measured with a food thermometer.

-• Can you freeze cooked turkey?
 Yes, absolutely!
 Turkey freezes and reheats very well.
-Be sure to freeze turkey in an air-tight container or in freezer bags without the bones.
+Be sure to freeze turkey in an airtight container or in freezer bags without the bones.
 Use within 3 months for the best results.

 Love this Turkey Cutlets with Rosemary and Thyme recipe?
 Follow me on Pinterest, Instagram, and Facebook for more!

-A pile of turkey cutlets on a white plate over a white background
+A plate of herb seasoned turkey cutlets on a white plate.

 Print